 Every part of the neem plant (roots, bark, gum, leaves, fruit, seed kernels, and seed oil) is used in therapeutic formulations for the treatment of skin, hair, and digestive problems.
-Its antifungal, antibacterial, antioxidant, and anti-inflammatory properties make it useful in treating dandruff, dry hair, skin eruptions like acne, boils, and ulcers, wrinkles, and skin infections like eczema.
+Its antifungal, antibacterial, anti-inflammatory properties make it useful in treating dandruff, dry hair, skin eruptions like acne, boils, and ulcers, wrinkles, and skin infections like eczema.

 Neem tree has been described in Ayurveda’s prime text, the Charaka Samhita, as sarva roga nivarini (that which keeps all diseases at bay) or arishtha (reliever of disease).

 Its extracts have been used in the Ayurvedic tradition for thousands of years for maintaining health and overall well-being.
 The roots, bark, gum, leaves, fruit, seed kernels, and seed oil are all used in therapeutic preparations for both internal and topical use.

 1. Neem, a tree native to India, is a vital ingredient in Ayurveda.
 Regarded as a ‘one tree pharmacy’, the neem tree has several medicinal uses and forms an integral part of home remedies for hair and skin.

 2. Neem leaf has antifungal and antibacterial properties, making it effective in treating dandruff.